• Skip to primary navigation

 One option to consider when wanting to experience driving a Tesla without the full commitment of purchasing one is renting.
 Various car rental services, such as Turo, offer Teslas for rent daily.

-This can give potential buyers a chance to try out the vehicle and get a feel for the electric driving experience.
+This can allow potential buyers to try the vehicle and get a feel for the electric driving experience.
 Renting a Tesla for a short period will also help in making a more informed decision about whether the financial commitment of buying one is feasible.

 Opting to use a Tesla for rideshare services like Uber can be another way to afford the purchase of the vehicle.
-In this scenario, the income generated from driving for a rideshare company can help offset the cost of buying or leasing the Tesla.
-This can be an appealing option for individuals who are looking for a flexible, environmentally friendly way to make extra income.
+In this scenario, the income generated from driving for a rideshare company can help offset the cost of buying or leasing a Tesla.
+This can be an appealing option for individuals looking for a flexible, environmentally friendly way to make extra income.

 Frequently Asked Questions